matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-On our example page, we then use the component as usual.
+On the example page, reference the component as usual.

 ```ruby
 class ExamplePage < Page::Cell::Page